Teaching Cameras to Feel: Estimating Tactile Physical Properties of Surfaces From Images: Conclusion

 \section{Conclusion}

-In this paper, we propose a new challenge of estimating fifteen tactile physical properties of a surface from multiview images.
+This work is a pioneering step towards understanding the relationship between visual and tactile information.
+We propose a new challenge of estimating fifteen tactile physical properties of a surface from multiview images.
 We provide several methods that estimate tactile properties and determine the optimal viewing angles to sample for the estimation.
 To train our models we assemble the first of its kind, visuo-tactile dataset containing tactile physical properties and corresponding image sequences.
 We tackle the challenge of physical property estimation by designing a cross-modal network with an adversarial and a joint classification objective with results that surpass prior work in cross-modal translation.
-Additionally, our viewpoint selection framework learns to select optimal combinations of viewing angles for estimating a given tactile property.
-The proposed method can be used in many application domains such as automated driving (road condition estimation), robotics (object manipulation or navigation) and manufacturing (quality control).
+Additionally, our viewpoint selection framework achieves state-of-the-art performance for this task while providing insight as to which combinations of viewing angles are optimal for estimating a given tactile property.
+The proposed method can be used directly or as a prior for several tasks such as automated driving (road condition estimation), robotics (object manipulation or navigation) and manufacturing (quality control).

 \paragraph{Acknowledgments} This research was supported by NSF Grant \#1715195.
 We would like to thank Eric Wengrowski, Peri Akiva, and Faith Johnson for the useful suggestions and discussions.